A note on a Griffiths-type ring for complete intersections in Grassmannians: Hypersurfaces in Grassmannians

-Now that we estabilished the isomorphisms in abstract, we want to explicitely compute the Griffiths ring of a Gushel-Mukai fivefold.\\ We have therefore to make explicit the action of $\s_5$ on $H^0(\Gr(2,5),\of_G(2))$, the latter being the quotient of $\C[x_{1,2}, \ldots , x_{4,5}]$ by the ideal generated by the Pl\"ucker relations.\\ If we unravel the previous definition we have that $D^i_j$ acts as Extending by linearity we can rewrite everything in a much more neat form as $D^i_j$ as We prepared a Macaulay2 script that, given a polynomial $f \in H^0(\Gr(2,5),\of_G(2))$ returns the 24 polynomials $D^{i}_j(f)$.
-The polynomial $f$ needs to be chosen such that the corresponding $X$ is smooth: in turn this can be checked a posteriori.
-In fact recall from \cite{schlessinger} that a projective variety $X$ is smooth if and only if $T^1_{A_X}$ is finite dimensional, and this property can be easily checked by computer algebra.\\ In particular the Fermat-type polynomial works as a choice, as long as we take the coefficients $a_{i,j}$ in a fairly generic way.
-In particular none of the $D^j_i(f)$ has to cancel out and become identically zero: to this purpose picking $a_{i,j} \neq a_{r,s}$ will be enough.
-As an example with random coefficients we can therefore pick Using the formula above we write the twenty-four differential polynomial as Denote by $D$ the ideal generated by the 24 polynomials above and $f$.
-Let $P$ the ideal generated by the Pl\"ucker equation.
-By the description above we have We compute the Hilbert-Poincaré series of $R^G_f$, this being By Lemma \ref{gmhodge} we have $0=(R^G_f)_{-1} \cong H^{4,1}(X)\cong \overline{H^{1,4}(X)}$ and $\C^{10}= (R^G_f)_1 \cong H^{3,2}(X) \cong \overline{H^{2,3}(X)} \cong (R^G_f)_3\cong(R^G_f)_{1}^{\vee}$.
-This coincides with the calculation already done above.\\ Notice in particular that $(R^G_f)_1 \cong H^{3,2}(X)$ is generated by the degree 1 element in $R$, that is the ten linear forms $\lbrace x_{i,j} \rbrace$, dual to $H^{2,3}(X) \cong (R^G_f)_3$ with respect to the socle generator $x_{4,5}^4$ of $R_4$.
+Now that we established the isomorphisms in abstract, we want to explicitly compute the Griffiths ring of a Gushel-Mukai fivefold.\\ We have therefore to make explicit the action of $\s_5$ on $H^0(\Gr(2,5),\of_G(2))$, the latter being the degree 2 component of the quotient of $\C[x_{1,2}, \ldots , x_{4,5}]$ by the ideal generated by the Pl\"ucker relations.\\ The derivations $D^i_j$ acts as Extending by linearity we can rewrite the $D^i_j$ in a much more neat form as We prepared a Macaulay2 script that, given a polynomial $f \in H^0(\Gr(2,5),\of_G(2))$ returns the 24 polynomials $D^{i}_j(f)$.
+The polynomial $f$ needs to be chosen such that the corresponding $X$ is smooth: in turn, this can be checked a posteriori.
+In particular, the Fermat-type polynomial works as a choice, as long as we take the coefficients $a_{i,j}$ in a fairly generic way.
+In particular, none of the $D^j_i(f)$ has to cancel out and become identically zero: to this purpose picking $a_{i,j} \neq a_{r,s}$ will be enough.
+As an example with random coefficients we can therefore pick Using the formula above we write the twenty-four differential polynomials as Denote by $D$ the ideal generated by the 24 polynomials above and $f$.
+Let $P$ be the ideal generated by the Pl\"ucker equations.
+By the description above we have The Hilbert-Poincaré series of $R^G_f$ is By Lemma \ref{gmhodge} we have $0=(R^G_f)_{-1} \cong H^{4,1}(X)\cong \overline{H^{1,4}(X)}$ and $\C^{10}= (R^G_f)_1 \cong H^{3,2}(X) \cong \overline{H^{2,3}(X)} \cong (R^G_f)_3\cong(R^G_f)_{1}^{\vee}$.
+This coincides with the calculation already done above.\\ In particular, $(R^G_f)_1 \cong H^{3,2}(X)$ is generated by the degree 1 element in $R$, that is the ten linear forms $\lbrace x_{i,j} \rbrace$, dual to $H^{2,3}(X) \cong (R^G_f)_3$ with respect to the socle generator $x_{4,5}^4$ of $R_4$.